Studies on Electrical Properties of Resistive Plate Chamber (RPC): Introduction

-With the application of high voltage and in the absence of electronic avalanche in the gas medium, the RPC acts as an electrical system with various resistive and capacitive components.
-The electrodes are made up of materials with high bulk resistivity and coated with a conductive layer with suitably lower resistivity so that they can propagate the high voltage uniformly and become transparent to the induction of signal on the external readout electrodes as well.
-The application of the polarizing potential to the resistive electrodes via the conductive layer allows operating both the readout electrodes at ground potential as they are insulated from the resistive electrodes by using a non-conducting film in between.
-To maintain uniform parallel plate configuration and confine the gas volume, several spacer components made up of material with relative permittivity and resistivity other than that of the electrodes are used, which are physically connected to both the resistive electrodes.
-It can be noted that in the RPC, like any gaseous ionization detector, the electric field configuration plays a major role in determining the detector response by governing the multiplication and propagation of the primary electrons which eventually leads to the formation of the signal.
+At lower voltages than that required for avalanche to set in, in the gas medium, the RPC acts as an electrical system with various resistive and capacitive components.
+This gives rise to dark currents flowing through different components of the detector.
+It can be noted that in the RPC, like any gaseous ionization detector, the electric field configuration plays a major role in determining the detector response by governing the multiplication and propagation of the primary electrons, which eventually lead to the formation of the signal.
 The knowledge of the potential distribution and the dark current flowing through the device thus turns out to be important because these are the two key factors to determine the field configuration.
-The device geometry as well as the electrical properties of the components play crucial roles in this connection.
-Therefore, a detailed investigation of the electrical characteristics of the RPC is necessary to optimize and recommend its design and choice of materials for a specific application.
+The device geometry as well as the electrical properties of the components play crucial roles in this connection, which has motivated many experimental studies to characterize the electrode materials \cite{Kaur:2014rfa, Naimuddin2014, Raveendra2016}.
+On the other hand, in the present era of ever-increasing luminosity at colliders and as a consequence increased event rate, the requirement of higher rate capability has inspired to explore unconventional materials as electrodes \cite{CHAKRABORTY2019424, abbrescia}, which have bulk resistivity of orders of magnitude smaller than that of the typical choices of Bakelite and glass.
+Therefore, a detailed investigation of the electrical characteristics of RPC is necessary to optimize and recommend its design and choice of materials for a specific application.